JerryLPzzz/Answers-for-Analysis-of-Categorical-Data-with-R-by-C.-Bilder-and-T.-Loughin/Chp1-Q8.md

 Chp1 Q8
 ================

 a).
-The researchers are trying to find out the true confidence interval.
+The researchers are trying to find out the actual confidence interval.

 b).